Consider Tea as an Artistic Expression of the Earth…

 Consider breaking open a tea bag and comparing it to a loose-leaf tea.
 The appearance and smell will be quite different.
 The health benefit and flavor of tea is also quite different.
 Infusing loose leaf tea in a wide mouth infuser allow the teas to dance in the water, releasing all its delicious flavor and antioxidants.

-Although tea bags have improved over the years, bags were bleached, leave a toxic residue on the bags.
+Although tea bags have improved over the years, bags were bleached, leaving a toxic residue on the bags.
 Not all bags are biodegradable.

 All tea is best brewed loose leafed in the purest water available.
 Temperatures and time vary with tea depending on how much they are oxidized.
 The goal is to brew a delicious cup of tea while releasing all the goodness of health and flavor in that cup.
 Click the link below to find a general guide to get you started.